eopb/serde_json_path_to_error/README.md

 A drop in replacement for [serde_json] where errors are enriched with [serde_path_to_error] by default.

-This is a better default when you need to debug why serialization or deserialization failed.
+This is usually a better default since it makes it easier to debug when serialization or deserialization fails.
-Paths are particularly helpful when your schema is large or when it's difficault to see the raw data that cause an error.
+Paths are particularly helpful when your schema is large or when it's difficult to see the raw data that causes an error.

-You may want to avoid this crate if you've benchmarked your system and found serialization or deserialization to be a bottleneck.

 This crate exposes the same items as [serde_json], just with different error types.
 For more detailed documentation see [serde_json].

 ## Migrating from [serde_json]

-To enrich your errors simply replace your dependancy on [serde_json] with one on serde_json_path_to_error.
+To enrich your errors simply replace your dependency on [serde_json] with one on serde_json_path_to_error.

 ```diff
 - serde_json = "1.0"
 + serde_json = { package = "serde_json_path_to_error", version = "0.1" }
 ```

-Alternatively, you can add serde_json_path_to_error as a regular dependancy.
+Alternatively, you can add serde_json_path_to_error as a regular dependancy...

 ```text
 # cargo add serde_json_path_to_error
 ```

-And rename the crate in your crate root to get the same API as [serde_json].
+..and rename the crate in your crate root to get the same API as [serde_json].

 ```rust
 extern crate serde_json_path_to_error as serde_json;
 ```

-In most cases your project should continue to compile.
+In most cases, your project should continue to compile after migrating.
 Your errors will now be enriched with additional context showing the path to serialization and deserialization failures.

-## Examples

 ```rust
 // the rename trick shown above